 - 1 teaspoon ground cinnamon

-- Preheat oven to 350 degrees F. Boil 4 cups of water and pour them into a 9 X 13 inch baking dish.
+- Preheat your oven to 350 degrees F. Boil 4 cups of water, let them slightly cool, then pour them into a 9 X 13-inch baking dish (this will be your water bath).
 Grease six ¾-cup ramekins with butter.

-- Place the cooked squash along with the remaining ingredients in your food processor.
-Process until well combined and frothy.
+- Place the cooked and drained squash along with the remaining ingredients in your food processor.
+Process on low for a few seconds, then process on high until well combined and frothy, about 1 minute.

 - Pour the mixture into a spouted measuring cup, then into the ramekins.
 You can fill the ramekins almost to the top.